mrxcry/prometheus-luajit-unprotector/README.md

 # prometheus-luajit-unprotector
-Makes it possible to remove luajit from a file with an obfuscated prometheus [ not relevant ] Becouse this error only in python decompiler
+Makes it possible to remove luajit from a file with an obfuscated prometheus [ not relevant ] Because this error only in python decompiler